A photo of the NYC Skyline

 Contact Us for a Free Consultation

 Probation violation cases in New York City can be intimidating.
-They involve legal complexities and potential consequences that could impact your life and future.
-But you don’t have to navigate this challenging time alone.
+It’s not only about the legal complexities but also about the potential consequences that could impact your life.
+But you don’t have to deal with this alone.

-At The Law Offices of Mehdi Essmidi P.L.L.C., we believe in your right to a fair defense and are committed to providing you with a tailored defense strategy.
+New York probation violation attorney Mehdi Essmidi believes in your right to a fair defense and is committed to providing you with an aggressive defense strategy.

 Whether you’ve been accused of a substantive or technical violation, our criminal defense attorneys have the experience and knowledge to give your case an edge.
 Contact us today for a free case evaluation.